-Ten days later in Oakland, with Ratelle's point total at 109, one behind Esposito, teammate Dale Rolfe's shot hit Ratelle's right leg, cracking a bone above his ankle.
+But on March 1 against the California Golden Seals at Madison Square Garden, with Ratelle's point total at 109, one behind Esposito, teammate Dale Rolfe's shot hit Ratelle's right leg, cracking a bone above his ankle.
 With 15 games remaining, he was done for the regular season, stuck on 46 goals.
-Hadfield would become the Rangers first 50-goal scorer a month later.
+Hadfield would become the Rangers' first 50-goal scorer a month later.

 "Yes, the 50 goals was on my mind," a subdued Ratelle told The New York Times.
 "Unless your name is Hull or Esposito, you don't get a chance at 50 too often."

-Ratelle finished third to Esposito and Orr in scoring and many believed he would have not only captured the Art Ross Trophy, which Esposito won, but the Hart Trophy as well, which Orr received.
+Ratelle finished third to Esposito and Orr in scoring and many believed he would have not only captured the Art Ross Trophy, which Esposito won, but the Hart Trophy, which Orr received.
 The Pearson vote showed what Ratelle's peers thought of his performance.

 When the 16-year-old Gilbert landed with the Rangers' Junior A team in Guelph, he urged scouts and coaches to get Ratelle, too, telling them, "He's better than me."
 Ratelle still needed some seasoning but, a year later, the pair were linemates again in Guelph.
 In his final junior season, 1960-61, with Francis as the coach, the 20-year-old Ratelle led the Ontario Hockey Association in assists with 61 in 47 games, and he and Gilbert each topped 100 points.
 He also played a three-game stint with the Rangers, collecting two goals and an assist.

-He became an NHL player for good in 1964-65, and once Francis became coach the next season, he reunited Ratelle with Gilbert, and later added the rambunctious Hadfield, giving them all the ingredients of a classic line, a sniper, a passer and a banger.
+He became an NHL player for good in 1964-65, and once Francis became coach the next season, he reunited Ratelle with Gilbert.
+Francis later added the rambunctious Hadfield, giving them all the ingredients of a classic line, a sniper, a passer and a banger.
 Ratelle responded with his first 20-goal season.

 "We're like perfectly meshed gears," Ratelle told Fischler in 1972.
 "We have a pretty good idea of where each guy is going to be on any given play."

 After '72, despite two seasons of 90-plus points from Ratelle, the Rangers drifted lower in the standings and made less postseason noise.
-Hadfield was dispatched to the Pittsburgh Penguins in 1974, and a mediocre start in 1975 prompted Francis to further dismantle the club, shockingly dealing Ratelle, Park and Joe Zanussi on Nov.
+Hadfield was dispatched to the Pittsburgh Penguins in 1974, and a mediocre start to the 1975-76 season prompted Francis to further dismantle the club, shockingly dealing Ratelle, Park and Joe Zanussi on Nov.
 7 for Esposito and Carol Vadnais.
 Francis called it "the toughest trade I ever had to make."

-Now 35, Ratelle finished the 1975-76 season with 105 points, 90 with Boston, led the Bruins in regular-season and playoff scoring and won his second Lady Byng Trophy.
-Despite advancing age, Ratelle led Boston his in scoring the following season and, over the next three seasons, he remained among the Bruins top four point-producers and led them in postseason scoring a third time.
+Now 35, Ratelle finished the 1975-76 season with 105 points, 90 with Boston, led the Bruins in regular-season and playoff scoring and won the Lady Byng Trophy for the second time.
+Despite advancing age, Ratelle led Boston his in scoring the following season and, over the next three seasons, he remained among the Bruins' top four point-producers and led them in postseason scoring a third time.